Wisconsin Prep Football Poll

 |–

-Others receiving votes: Verona 11.
-Appleton North 10.
-Mount Horeb/Barneveld 4.
+Others receiving votes: Mount Horeb/Barneveld 8.
+New Richmond 4.
+Badger 4.
+Brookfield Central 3.
+Hartland Arrowhead 3.
+Kaukauna 3.
+Stevens Point 2.
+Oak Creek 1.
 Neenah 1.
-Badger 1.
+Racine Case 1.

 |Medium Division